mikael-ros/picket/README.md

 ## 💾 Short technical description
 This plugin reads the tile map data, and paints five offset child [**TileMapLayer**](https://docs.godotengine.org/en/stable/classes/class_tilemaplayer.html)s.
 Two for the fences - one for vertical connections and one for horizontal connections - and three for the posts (vertical, horizontal, and stationary).

+The cursor exists on another temporary layer, which only exists in the editor.
+While this could just have been a sprite, the idea is to permit future preview implementations.

 While the amount of layers may seem excessive, this is necessary for offsets and anchors to work.
 If you'd like, you're welcome to contribute a better solution :)

 For more technical details, read the code contained in this repository.